The west coast of Scotland

 Teer Settlers in United States in the 20th Century

-- James Teer, aged 44, who emigrated to America from Belfast, Ireland, in 1904
+- James Teer, aged 44, who immigrated to America from Belfast, Ireland, in 1904

-- Mary Teer, aged 24, who emigrated to the United States from Belfast, Ireland, in 1907
+- Mary Teer, aged 24, who immigrated to the United States from Belfast, Ireland, in 1907

 - John Henry Teer, aged 53, who landed in America from Liverpool, England, in 1908

-- Antonio Teer, aged 27, who emigrated to the United States, in 1922
+- Antonio Teer, aged 27, who immigrated to the United States, in 1922

 Contemporary Notables of the name Teer (post 1700)